Afghan surgeon earns from rich to help pay for treating poor

 Bibi Zara, an ethnic Pashtun who had come to have the bridge of her nose raised with silicone, said her husband wanted her to look more beautiful.

-"God made my nose so I am happy with it, but my husband wanted it," she said, smiling widely, her eyes the same opal blue color of her burqa.
+"God made my nose so I am happy with it, but my husband wanted it," she said, smiling widely, her eyes the same opal blue colour of her burqa.

 Plastic surgery in Afghanistan is a particularly neglected field.
 The health ministry counts just half a dozen registered practices and says it is not offered as a discipline at medical school.